 But don’t be scared, we’ll explain everything.

 A newsletter is a format, it’s one of the ways to pass information.
 You can have the same information as in a webinar, but in a newsletter format.
 Various channels can have a newsletter.
 Medscape has newsletters, so does IQVIA or the British Journal of Medicine (BMJ) – external newsletters.
 But don’t forget that your company has newsletters – we call them internal newsletters (not to mix up with your company-internal newsletter, sent to your own teams).

 Video is a format that is easy for HCPs to consume and is a great way to communicate complex topics.
-We are seeing a growing interest in video content across multiple platforms especially in the social media world (professional and general), Youtube or even across the main medical media and journals sites.
-A great example is the National Kidney Foundation which uses their YouTube channel to communicate about Nephrology topics to the general public and HCPs audiences.
+We are seeing a growing interest in video content across multiple platforms, especially in the social media world (professional and general), Youtube or even across the main medical media and journal sites.
+A great example is the National Kidney Foundation which uses its YouTube channel to communicate about Nephrology topics to the general public and HCPs audiences.

 To support this, the Becker’s Hospital Review stated in the healthcare marketing trends for 2018 research that, “Health-related video content is in demand.
 There is a whole market for qualified physicians to provide health information through videos without offering clinical advice.”

 Don’t forget podcasts

 Another format that has enormous potential to grow is the podcast format.
 Again, this format is good to host talks with experts or to share real-life cases with the HCP audiences, and the big advantage of this format is that it can be consumed on-the-go while driving home or jogging.

 - NICE Talks – Health & Wellness Podcasts

 - Clinical Journal of the American Society of Nephrology (CJASN)

 - Mayo Clinic Talks